madrasthemes/mas-static-content/readme.txt

 == Changelog ==

 = 1.0.7 - 2024-02-05 =
-* Fix - Compatibility with ACF
+* Feature - Support for ACF shortcodes

 = 1.0.6 - 2024-01-25 =
 * Compatible with WordPress 6.4.x